ZYinMD/left-merge/README.md

 let result = leftMerge(left, right);
 ```

-Recursively compare two object, merge `right` into `left`, but maintain the structure of `left`, ignoring redundent properties from `right`.
-Inspired by "left join" of SQL.
+Recursively compare two object, merge `right` into `left`, but maintain the structure of `left`, ignoring redundent fields from `right`.
+Inspired by "left join" in SQL.

-One good use case could be updating user settings when you change the structure of default settings.
-One place it may happen is in localStorage of production sites.
+One good use case could be updating user preferences when you change the structure of default preferences.
+One place it may happen is in localStorage or IndexedDB of production sites.

 ### examples: